openlilylib-documentation/main-site/books/main/docs/getstarted/propset-functions.md

 }
 ```

-it will use the default properties and print a solid green arrow of 3.75 staff
+it will use the default properties and print a solid green arrow above the
-spaces with a non-filled tip above the staff.
+staff, with a length of 3.75 staff spaces and a non-filled tip.

 ## Changing the Default Configuration